RahulTinku/Interview-questions/React/only_questions.md

 2.
 3. What is React context?

+Ans-
+React Context is a built-in state management solution that allows you to share data across components without having to pass props manually at every level.
+It helps avoid prop drilling and makes state management easier in larger applications.

-4. What are different ways to add CSS in your app?
+5. What are different ways to add CSS in your app?
-5. What is Hot Module Replacement?
+6. What is Hot Module Replacement?
-6. What is the use of Parcel, Vite, Webpack?
+7. What is the use of Parcel, Vite, Webpack?
-7. How does create-react-app work?
+8. How does create-react-app work?

-8. What is Tree Shaking?
+9. What is Tree Shaking?
-9. Difference b/w dependency and devDependency
+10. Difference b/w dependency and devDependency
-10. What is npx and npm?
+11. What is npx and npm?
-11. Difference b/w package .json and package-lock .json
+12. Difference b/w package .json and package-lock .json
-12. Difference between console .log(<HeaderComponent/>) and console .log(HeaderComponent());
+13. Difference between console .log(<HeaderComponent/>) and console .log(HeaderComponent());

-13. What is React.Fragment?
+14. What is React.Fragment?
-14. What is the purpose of dependency array in useEffect?
+15. What is the purpose of dependency array in useEffect?
 What is the difference when it is used and when it is not used?
-15. What if 2 components are given will the state change in one component will effect the other component’s state (child)?
+16. What if 2 components are given will the state change in one component will effect the other component’s state (child)?
-16. What is the use of return in useEffect ?
+17. What is the use of return in useEffect ?
-17. Difference b/w client-side routing and server-side routing?
+18. Difference b/w client-side routing and server-side routing?

-18. Explain the concept of code splitting and its benefits in React.
+19. Explain the concept of code splitting and its benefits in React.
-19. How does React handle routing and navigation?
+20. How does React handle routing and navigation?
-20. What are higher-order components (HOC) in React?
+21. What are higher-order components (HOC) in React?
-21. What are controlled and uncontrolled components?
+22. What are controlled and uncontrolled components?
-22. Explain the concept of reconciliation in React.
+23. Explain the concept of reconciliation in React.

 ---